When we discuss with people what Lumoa is and what we do, a very basic question gets asked surprisingly often:

 Gustavo Imhof, CX Keynote Speaker and CX Manager at Lowell

 “Customer Experience has had many, many definitions over the years.
 Most of them are either impracticable (theory of everything type stuff) or bordering on naive (it’s being nice to the customer).

 My stance is that customer experience as a profession, as a strategy, is about the measurement, monitoring, and management of memorable experiences customers have.
 I make this distinction on them remembering things because only something the customer can remember will actually influence their future behaviors – and therefore business success.
 Working on anything else is a waste of energy, time, and resources, plain and simple.

 A successful customer experience strategy harnesses the understanding of what the customer remembers and how to design memorable experiences to spark rapid and sustainable growth.

 I feel 2019 is some sort of a crossroads year.
 Some businesses will be faced with the decision on whether they are ready to truly embrace customer experience as a strategy and face the challenges of legacy systems and cultural transformation.
-The businesses who are more advanced with their transformation, will come to term with the fact that ‘digital transformation’ is just one facet of a successful customer experience strategy, and will finally embrace a more holistic view to the customer experience.
+The businesses who are more advanced with their transformation will come to terms with the fact that ‘digital transformation’ is just one facet of a successful customer experience strategy, and will finally embrace a more holistic view of the customer experience.